-- Physically challenged students - Students requiring a special education program as identified by the Superintendent of Student Services or the Director of Education - Medical reasons as certified by a medical professional and approved by the Coordinating Manager of Planning & Operations or the Director of Education - In accordance with the Student Transportation Services procedures manual and appropriate documentation supportive of such request(s) - Section 23 students who are not resident students of the Board may be offered transportation to a Section 23 program within the region in accordance with the ECPP funding that is received from the Ministry of Education or other Ministry or as the Superintendent of Student Services or the Director of Education deems appropriate.
+- Students with mobility issues - Students requiring a Special Education program, not provided at their home school, as identified by the Superintendent of Student Services or the Director of Education - Medical reasons as certified by a medical professional and approved by the Coordinating Manager of Planning & Operations or the Director of Education - In accordance with the Student Transportation Services procedures manual and appropriate documentation supportive of such request(s) - Section 23 students who are not resident students of the Board may be offered transportation to a Section 23 program within the region in accordance with the ECPP funding that is received from the Ministry of Education or other Ministry or as the Superintendent of Student Services or the Director of Education deems appropriate.
 Attempts will be made to accommodate service level requests in the most cost efficient manner.
-In such situations a signed S10 is required for each year the student requires transportation - Transportation may be provided to programs and/or facilities outside the Region of York in accordance with the funding that is received from the Ministry of Education or other Ministry or as the Superintendent of Student Services or the Director of Education deems appropriate.
+In such situations a signed S10 is required for each year the student requires transportation - Transportation may be provided to programs and/or facilities outside the Region of York in accordance with the funding that is received from the Ministry of Education or other Ministry or as the Superintendent of Education: Exceptional Learners or the Director of Education deems appropriate.
 In such situations a signed S10 is required for each year the student requires transportation - Transportation to a Provincial School shall be provided in accordance with the documented request from a provincial school in accordance with the funding that is received from the Ministry of Education or other Ministry.
-In such situations a signed S10 is required for each year the student requires transportation - The safety criteria that are used by the board in the tendering and the selection of transportation providers for exceptional students (e.g., drivers must have first aid training; wheelchairs must be secured during transit; a criminal record check must be done on drivers).
+In such situations a signed S10 is required for each year the student requires transportation

+• The safety criteria that are used by the board in the tendering and the selection of transportation providers for exceptional students (e.g., drivers must have first aid training; wheelchairs must be secured during transit; a criminal record check must be done on drivers).